graffen/graffen.github.io/index.md

 ## Key signing policy
 I will sign your PGP key if you ask me to, and I have somehow verified that the identity of the key matches your identity.
 I will probably also ask you to sign my key.
 [More information](https://blog.graffen.dk/KeySigningPolicy)

+## Old Keys
+The following keys have been superseded by the above.
+I will keep them active for the time being but please use the above keys for all communications.

+* PGP Key Fingerprint: `7818 9E24 005B 0933 0CF6 2536 416C 5A0D D9FA 2EE5`